Back to Resource Centre

 Which brings us back to the present ...

-That is what caught my attention in tech news for October 2020 … until next month, walk fast and smile … wash your hands and MASK UP!
+That is my update on tech news for October 2016 ... until next month, stay positive, walk fast and smile!

 Want to know where Canada's hot jobs are?
 Visit the Eagle Job Board!

 Have you tried Eagle's (very cost effective) Virtual Recruiter service?